tinglesoftware/dotnet-periodic-tasks/README.md

 + app.RunOrExecutePeriodicTaskAsync();
 ```

-A common practice is to build one application project for your AspNetCore application housing your periodic tasks but you need to run the database cleanup task in a separate process (e.g. a Kubernetes CronJob or Azure Container App Job).
+A common practice is to build one application project for your AspNetCore application housing your periodic tasks, but you need to run the database cleanup task in a separate process (e.g. a Kubernetes CronJob or Azure Container App Job).
 Offloading longer running or greedier tasks to a separate process, or just for easier visibility on sensitive ones is a good thing.

 For Azure Container App Job, your bicep file would like: